Objectway/super-gigi/README.md

 ### $debug
 default: `false` - type: `boolean`

-With big applications and semantic BEM selectors, is difficult to understand what kind of properties we set to a determinate DOM element.
+With big applications and semantic BEM selectors, it is difficult to understand what kind of properties we set to a determinate DOM element.
 If you set this variable `true`, we will generate a content property to the rules, that will be useful when we inspect the elements.